 Highlights: Loving, Brave, Strong-willed.

 Built like a strong and sturdy dog, the Bouvier des Flandres is a stable and dependable hypoallergenic breed for all families.
-They’re highly intelligent and love to work, especially for their loving human pack.
+They’re highly intelligent and love to work, especially for their loving pack.

 3. Afghan Hound